tvaskisalo/Solita-Dev-Academy-2022/Documentation/Dev Diary/Day3.md

 ## What went well?

 Frankly not many things today.
-I had success making api for adding datapoints after I had struggled with othe apis.
+I had success making api for adding datapoints after I had struggled with other apis.

 ## What went poorly?